supriyakkhanolkar/Udacity_Operationalizing_Pipeline/README.md

 #### Check REST endpoint and Primary key
 ![Screenshot](Screenshots/ConsumeModelEndpoint.jpg)

+###	Logging using Application Insights
-###	We need logs for the run.
-So we use a python script logs.py to enable Application Insights which lets us retrieve log files.
+We need logs for the run.
+So we use a Python script logs.py to enable Application Insights which lets us retrieve log files.
 #### Check Application Insights enabled = True
 ![Screenshot](Screenshots/EndpointApplicationInsightsEnabled.jpg)

-###	The next step is Swagger documentation.
+###	Swagger documentation
 We use a script swagger.sh to run an instance of swagger container on port 9000.
-Then we use a python script serve.py to run a Python server on port 8000.
+Then we use a Python script serve.py to run a Python server on port 8000.
 It needs a file swagger.json in the same directory.
 We use a browser to interact with the swagger instance running with the documentation for the HTTP API of the model.

 ![Screenshot](Screenshots/swagger1.jpg)

+###	Consume model endpoint
-###	The next step is to consume model endpoints.
-We use scoring URI and key of the deployed model to execute a Python script endpoints.py.
+We need to consume model endpoint.
+We use REST endpoint(scoring URI) and Primary key of the deployed model to execute a Python script endpoints.py.
 This script sends a sample POST request to the model.

 ![Screenshot](Screenshots/endpointdotpy_output2.jpg)

-###	The next step is to benchmark the model.
+###	Benchmark the model
 We use a script benchmark.sh that uses Apache benchmark.
 The output contains information for Requests per second, time per request etc.

 ![Screenshot](Screenshots/benchmark3.jpg)

-###	The next step is to create, publish and consume a pipeline.
+###	Create, publish and consume model pipeline
 We again use the Jupyter notebook for this purpose.
 It creates and publishes a pipeline.
+#### Pipeline in Jupyter Notebook
 ![Screenshot](Screenshots/pipelineInNotebook.jpg)

-###	We can view the progress of the pipeline using Use Run Details widget
+####	Progress of pipeline using Use Run Details widget
 ![Screenshot](Screenshots/pipelineInStudio.jpg)

 ## Screen Recording